microsoft/typechat.net/README.md

             new LanguageModel(Config.LoadOpenAI())
         );

-**Goal**: develop frameworks that enable strongly typed programming with AI.
+TypeChat.NET is in **active development** with frequent updates.
+The framework will evolve as the team explores the space and incorporates feedback.
 Currently supported scenarios are shown in the examples.

-TypeChat.NET is in **active development** with frequent updates.
-When in doubt, look at the code.
-Comments and documentation will improve as the code settles.
+Documentation will continue to improve.
+When in doubt, please look at the code.

 # Assemblies
 TypeChat.NET consists of the following assemblies: